 A look inside the Aulani Resort Hotel

-I already did a general breakdown of my favorite things about the Aulani Resort (in a nutshell: the pools, the lagoon, the food, and the somewhat understated Disney touches).
+I already did a general breakdown of the Aulani Resort (in a nutshell: amazing pools, amazing lagoon, amazing food, and the somewhat understated but still amazing Disney touches).

 I could spend all day waxing poetic about the resort amenities, but when it comes down to the nitty gritty of choosing a hotel, the most important factor is really the room itself.
 So, as promised, here’s a closer look at the Disney Aulani Resort in Ko Olina, Hawaii, including a peak inside our spacious one-bedroom villa.

 There are two main accommodation types at the Aulani Resort: a room or a villa.
 The rooms, which range from basic 4-person sleepers to luxurious signature suites, come with the standard bells and whistles.
 That is, a bed, a bathroom, and – if you’re lucky – a view of the ocean.